yashsandansing/sentiment.analysis/README.md

 # sentiment.analysis
-Input a username
+Input a username.

-Extracts tweets using twitter API
+Extracts tweets using twitter API.

 Cleans those tweets using Regex and displays the result tweets.

-Can modify number of tweets and displays to show
+Can modify number of tweets and displays to show.

-Needs API authentication keys to work
+Needs API authentication keys to work.